 Be sure to read and save this and all of the individual component's manuals included with your New Owner's Packet.
-They will show you how to safely operate and maintain each of the appliances in your Imperial and have the contact information for each of the component's manufactures and some include warranty registrations to send in.
+They will show you how to safely operate and maintain each of the appliances in your Imperial.
+The individual manuals also contain the contact information for each of the component's manufactures and may include warranty registration forms for remittance.